High-resolution models of the vertical shear instability: Results

 \subsection{Spectra of the small-scale turbulence}

 The fine-scale structures, being 3D and transient, can be interpreted as manifestations of small-scale ($<H$) turbulence.
-Following this idea, one would like to know if this turbulence can be described in some "standard" fluid turbulence framework.
-To this end, we have computed the 3D shell-integrated spectrum of run EX in Fig.~\ref{fig:1D-spectrum}.
-This spectrum was obtained by extracting a cubic box from run EX spanning $r\in [3.0,5.0]\,;\,\theta-\pi/2\in [-0.2,+0.2] \,;\,\phi\in[0,0.6]$, running a 3D Fast Fourier Transform using a Hanning window and computing the total kinetic energy in each spherical shell of the resulting spectrum.
-This procedure allows us to capture the spectrum over 3 decades in wavelength far enough from the radial and vertical boundaries, in a box that is about $\pm 2H$ in size centered around $R_0=4$ on the disk midplane.
-We find that the turbulence spectrum essentially follows a $k^{-5/3}$ power law between $k=1$ (i.e.\ the disc scale height) and $k\sim 15$, after which the spectrum becomes much steeper, with an approximate $k^{-6}$ dependence.
-In addition, a strong peak is observed in $E_\theta$ at the local scale height wavenumber $k\sim 1$, which is a signature of the large-scale corrugation modes, acting like an the injection scale for the system.
+To explore this idea, we assessed whether this turbulence can be described within a `standard' fluid-turbulence framework.
+To this end, we computed the 3D shell-integrated spectrum of run EX, shown in Fig.~\ref{fig:1D-spectrum}.
+This spectrum was obtained by extracting a cubic box from run EX centred on $R_0=4$ spanning $r\in [3.0,5.0]\,;\,\theta-\pi/2\in [-0.2,+0.2] \,;\,\phi\in[0,0.6]$, running a 3D Fast Fourier transform using a Hanning window, and computing the total kinetic energy in each spherical shell of the resulting spectrum.
+This procedure allowed us to capture the spectrum over three decades in wavelength, at locations sufficiently far from the radial and vertical boundaries, within a box approximately $\pm 2H$ in size centred around $R_0=4$ on the disc midplane.
+The turbulence spectrum essentially follows a $k^{-5/3}$ power law between $k=1$ (i.e.,\ the disc scale height) and $k\sim 15$, beyond which the spectrum steepens, with an approximate $k^{-6}$ dependence.
+Additionally, a strong peak is observed in $E_\theta$ at the local scale height wavenumber $k\sim 1$, which is a signature of the large-scale corrugation modes, acting as the injection scale for the system.